hhharrisonnn/discord-bot-v2/README.md

 Setup a database using MongoDB:
 1. Create a cluster
 2. Connect your application and get the MongoDB SRV
+3. Add the MongoDB SRV into the [.env](#env) file

+### ExchangeRate-API
+You will need an ExchangeRate-API key for [currency.js](https://github.com/hhharrisonnn/discord-bot-v2/blob/master/commands/currency.js):
+1. Create an ExchangeRate-API account [here](https://app.exchangerate-api.com/sign-up)
+2. Add the ExchangeRate key into the [.env](#env) file

 ### .env
 1. Rename `.envexample` to `.env`